Privacy notices

 Where can I get advice and more information?

-If you have any worries or questions about how your personal information is handled please contact our Data Protection Officer at dataprotection@southderbyshire.gov.uk or by calling 01283 595795.
+We want to ensure any information we hold is accurate.
+You can help us by promptly informing us of any changes to information we hold about you.
+If you have any worries or questions about how your personal information is handled, please contact our Data Protection Officer by emailing dataprotection@southderbyshire.gov.uk or by telephoning 01283 595795.

 For independent advice about data protection, privacy and data sharing issues, you can contact the Information Commissioner’s Office (ICO) at: